 How to Fix Galaxy S6 Overheating Problems

-Galaxy S6 users say that the device will sometimes run extremely hot.
+Galaxy S6 users report that the device sometimes runs extremely hot.
 This can happen when playing an intense game for a few hours straight though some users are saying that it’s happening without much provocation.

 Thankfully, there are a few fixes you can try if the Samsung Galaxy S6 starts getting hot for no apparent reason.

 First, try restarting the Galaxy S6.
 Leave it off for a minute or so and then boot it back up.

 If that doesn’t work, we suggest booting into Safe Mode to see if it’s an app that’s causing the problem.
 A rogue app could be overworking itself so it’s important to check to see if that’s what might be occurring.

 How to Fix Galaxy S6 Sound Problems